 This program is being streamed from the actual event location over the internet to provide you with the ability to access this educational program from the comfort of your home or office.
 Although we are confident that the quality of this program will be outstanding, there may be occasional interruptions due to the nature of online streaming.
 All recordings of the educational sessions will be provided after the course.

 We ask that you understand the nature of the internet and refrain from unnecessary comments in the chat regarding your internet issues, or the issues of others, that may occur.
 IFM and Digitell are doing the best that they can to deliver this program, and we are confident that the event will be an overall success.

 Thank you for your understanding.

-Each of IFM’s Advanced Practice Modules has been enhanced with additional content to help you translate the module into action.
-To assist in the implementation of functional medicine into your practice, a suite of practice implementation handouts will be available to you in your course materials.
-These quick-reference guides summarize condition-specific laboratory assessment and nutraceutical interventions, enabling you to efficiently create personalized treatment plans.
+In each of IFM’s Advanced Practice Modules we have added additional practical information to help you translate the laboratory and nutraceutical recommendations we discussed into action.
+You have access to two quick-reference guides which summarize condition-specific laboratory assessment and nutraceutical interventions, which will help you efficiently create personalized assessment and treatment plans.